gokhanmeteerturk/django-patterns/documentation/Settings/3-using-default-values-for-project-and-app-settings/README.md

 ### Creating a helper module

 I have seen this several times, but not as often as I would like to.
-One may argue if this is necessary at all since getattr does what you need with very little effort.
+One may argue that this is necessary since getattr does what you need with little effort.
-But creating a settings module is a cool approach towards having a more OOP oriented solution for settings management.
+But creating a settings module is a cool approach towards having a more OOP-oriented solution for settings management.

 ```python
 # file name: app_conf.py